-Everyone wants a clean home, but there shouldn’t have to be a environmental cost to live in comfort.
-Traditional products used to keep bathrooms and kitchens spotless are effective, but they also feature a litany of chemicals and materials that are harmful to the environment and sometimes even your health.
+Everyone wants a clean home.
+However there shouldn’t have to be environmental cost to live in comfort.
+So traditional products used to keep bathrooms and kitchens spotless are effective.
+Yet they also feature a litany of chemicals and materials that are harmful to the environment.
+As well as your health.

-Today’s green-living enthusiasts are unwilling to put up with such tradeoffs — and nowadays nobody has to.
+As well as today’s green-living enthusiasts are unwilling to put up with such tradeoffs.
+So today nobody has to.
 Even mass-market companies are offering eco-friendly products.
-Combined with smaller niche producers and do-it-yourself options, we now live in a world where environmentalists can stay clean without sacrificing anything.
-The following list includes some of the best and most trustworthy ways to keep your household spic and span without harming Mother Nature in the process.
+Combined with smaller niche producers and do-it-yourself options.
+We now live in a world where environmentalists can stay clean without sacrificing anything.
+The following list includes some of the best and most trustworthy ways to keep your household spick and span.
+All without harming Mother Nature in the process.

 The method Revolution

-One company, method, got out in front of this trend and managed to make a name for itself early on.
-It has done well to brand itself first and foremost as a cleaning product firm that destroys dirt and germs — with the tagline “People Against Dirty” — while championing its innovative ways of doing the job in an eco-friendly way.
-And by getting into some big box stores, namely Whole Foods, it has gotten its dish soaps, laundry detergent, floor cleaner and other products in front of consumers.
+One company, method, who I use and did not pay me got out in front of this trend.
+As well as it managed to make a name for itself early on.
+It has done well to brand itself first as a cleaning product firm that destroys dirt and germs.
+That’s with the tagline “People Against Dirty”.
+All the while championing its creative ways of doing the job in an eco-friendly way.
+And by getting into some big box stores, namely Whole Foods, it has gotten its other products.
+Such as dish soaps, laundry detergent, floor cleaner and other products and especially in front of consumers.

 These are merely a few of the top, trendiest brands of today.
 Many others can be found in stores across the country, and Amway is one company with a long legacy of supplying homes with cleaning products.
 They offer an array of environmentally conscious options through their Instagram page.

 Baking soda and vinegar are two of the superstar ingredients in many DIY cleaners — although be careful how you mix them together to avoid a science fair volcano.
 The reason they are so widely used is that baking soda is an available, safe alkaline, while vinegar is acidic.
-Depending upon the task, either can work to break down grime, disinfect and destroy grease.
-Lemon juice, castile soap and various essential oils are also popular and can be used together for different purposes.
+Depending upon the task, either can work to break down grime.
+Furthermore disinfect and destroy grease.
+Next is lemon juice, castile soap and various essential oils.
+Those are also popular and can be used together for different purposes.

-An easy and effective all-purpose cleaner for the kitchen can be made by mixing together equal parts water and vinegar and putting it in a convenient-to-use a spray bottle.
-Dish-washing detergent can be made from equal parts water and liquid castile soap, along with two teaspoons of lemon juice.
-For hard-to-clean showers and other gunky bathroom tiles, don’t bother with the dilution.
-Spray pure white vinegar on that mildew and leave it alone to work its magic for about a half hour.
-Then rub it down with a sponge and watch the wall look like new before rinsing away everything with water.
+An easy and effective all-purpose cleaner for the kitchen.
+It can be made by mixing together equal parts water and vinegar and putting it in a convenient-to-use a spray bottle.
+Dish-washing detergent can be made from equal parts water and liquid castile soap.
+In addition and along with two teaspoons of lemon juice.
+For hard-to-clean showers and other gunk bathroom tiles: Bam!!
+Thats don’t bother with the dilution.
+Spray pure white vinegar on that mildew and leave it alone.
+Let it go to work its magic for about a half hour.
+Then rub it down with a sponge.
+Watch the wall look like new before rinsing away everything with water.
 Try these and other simple cleaner recipes to help save money — and the environment.